Close Menu

 Q: What are some of the best places to visit in the Gothic Quarter?

 A: Some of the best places to visit in the Gothic Quarter include the Barcelona Cathedral, the Plaça Sant Jaume, and the La Boqueria Market.
 The neighborhood is also home to many historic buildings, museums, and cultural attractions.
-(See Also: Where to Eat in Antalya?
+(See Also: Where to Eat in Colchester?
 Top Local Favorites)

 Q: What is the best way to eat in the Gothic Quarter?